ikennarichard/huddle-landing-page/README.md

 # Frontend Mentor - Huddle landing page with single introductory section solution

+To me, the best way to learn something (especially something dry), is to relate it to something you love. - Peter Weinberg

 This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents